 Here’s a video clip I took in my living room:

-Tello drone review: programming Tello and learning to code
+Tello for STEM: programming Tello and learning to code

 The standout feature of Tello is the fact that you can program it to perform specific routines.
 This is the first time DJI has formerly gotten into the “drones for education” department, something competing drone companies like Parrot has been doing for years with its AR and Mambo drones.